JoshDoody/joshdoody.github.io/_posts/2017-08-08-resignation-letter.md

 ---
 layout: post
-title: Resignation letter templates - Give notice to your boss and team
+title: Resignation letter templates - free, simple example emails
-headline: Give your notice and leave on good terms with these resignation letter templates
-tagline: Flexible email templates to give your notice when you leave a job
+headline: Simple resignation letter templates to give notice and say goodbye on your last day
+tagline: Simple letter of resignation and last day at work email templates
-excerpt: Use these resignation letter templates to give notice to your boss and your team and announce your last day while building your professional network.
+excerpt: Use these free, simple resignation letter templates to email your boss and colleagues to give notice and say goodbye on your last day at work.
 context: negotiate
+og-image: ResignationLetterTemplate.png
 last_modified_at: 2017-08-08
 extra_js:
   - template_requested.js
 ---
-You've decided to move on to your next career opportunity and you need to give your notice.
-But even something as simple as writing a resignation letter can feel overwhelming.
+You've decided to move on to your next career opportunity and you need to give your notice and then say goodbye to your colleagues on your last day at work.
+But even something as simple as writing a resignation letter or saying goodbye can feel overwhelming when things are changing so quickly.

-Who do you send it to?
-What do you say?
-Should you give two weeks notice or leave it open for discussion?

-And even once you've told your manager that you're resigning, you will need to communicate with your team to say goodbye and make sure everyone knows how to stay in touch.
+And once you've told your manager that you're resigning, you will need to communicate with your team to say goodbye and make sure everyone knows how to stay in touch.
 Your professional network will be your greatest source of career opportunities and this may be your last chance to reach out to your team and make a lasting connection.

-Here are two email templates you can use to send your resignation letter to your manager and say goodbye to your team and colleagues while building your professional network.
+These simple letter or resignation and last day email templates will help you give your notice without feeling stressed and leave on good terms while expanding your professional network.

+Both emails use a simple format so you can easily edit them for your own situation.
+Just replace the **[bold text in brackets]** with your own personal details and you're all set!

 **Already know what you're looking for?**

- * [Resignation letter template](#resignation-letter-template){:data-template="Resignation leter template"}{:data-action="Choose resignation letter template"}
+ * [Resignation letter template](#resignation-letter-template){:data-template="Resignation letter template"}{:data-action="Choose resignation letter template"}
- * [Tell your team](#resignation-letter-team){:data-template="Resignation letter - team"}{:data-action="Choose resignation letter template"}
+ * [Last day at work email - say goodbye to colleagues](#last-day-template){:data-template="Last day email template"}{:data-action="Choose resignation letter template"}

 ## <a name="resignation-letter-template" class="below-nav">Resignation letter template to give your notice

 Keep your resignation letter short and sweet.
 You want to make it clear that you're leaving and that you plan to wrap up your open projects and facilitate the transitioning of your work to other colleagues.
 But you don't want to over-communicate.

-Here's a simple resignation letter template you can use to write your own email to give your notice at work.
-Make sure to swap the **[bold text in brackets]** with details for your own specific situation before you send it!

 <div class="sample-email">
 <p>